jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

 Once we built the *Jam54Launcher*, we should obfuscate the package within the uber jar that contains our code.
 This can be done by running the `ObfuscateJam54LauncherBuild.bat` script.

 Rename the obfuscated uber jar to `Jam54_Launcher.jar` and move it to a new empty folder.

+> When you run the ObfuscateJam54LauncherBuild.bat script, you will be prompted to provide paths for the following resources:
+> 1. **Path to `proguard.bat`:**
+>    - This is the path to the `proguard.bat` file located in the `bin` directory of the ProGuard distribution.
+You can download ProGuard from the [official release page](https://github.com/Guardsquare/proguard/releases/latest).
+>
+> 2. **Path to the Skidfuscator Jar:**
+>    - This is the path to the Skidfuscator jar file.
+You can obtain the Skidfuscator jar from the [Skidfuscator release page](https://github.com/skidfuscatordev/skidfuscator-java-obfuscator/releases/latest).
+>
+> 3. **Path to the JDK Modules:**
+>    - This is the path to the JDK modules directory (not to be confused with the JavaFX modules).
+If you have followed the instructions in the [project setup guide](./SettingUpTheProject.md), the JDK should already be installed.
+The JDK modules will be located in a subfolder called `jmods` of the JDK installation.

 ## Building The Updater
 Navigate to the `Updater` subfolder from the command line and execute the following command: